Mary Clay Thomas, program director

-Provides understanding of and sensitization toward cultural diversity, racism, gender issues, and heterosexism in the context of social work practice and policy.
-Personal values toward racial, cultural, gender, and heterosexism are explored and discussed in the context of social work values and practice.
+Provides understanding of and sensitization toward cultural diversity, to include race/ethnicity, sex, sexual orientation, ablism versus disablism, and social class in the context of social work practice and policy, as well as generally.
+Personal values toward cultural identity, as defined above, are explored and discussed in the context of social work values and practice.

 365 Social Work Practice II (3 s.h.)

 Assists students in developing knowledge and skills to work with families and groups.
 Experiential techniques are employed to aid in integration of theory and practice.
 Many of the videotapes, class exercises, case studies, and role plays focus on the many implications of cultural diversity and include application to vulnerable populations. *Prerequisite: SOWK 355.

 Assists students in developing the knowledge base necessary for understanding the contemporary American community, its structure, politics, its growth and/or decline, and roles and functions of various human service agencies and organizations within the community.
 Additional focus on how people can empower themselves for the purpose of improving the overall quality of life in communities. *Prerequisite: SOWK 365.